adamhayward/Team_Summary_Builder/README.md

 At this time the creater asks that the repo be cloned and developed futhNone a

 ## Testing Proceedures
-Begin by ensuring that the **JEST** package is installed by running `npm i jest` from the command line.--------(more to come)---------
+Begin by ensuring that the **jest** package is installed by running `npm i jest` from the command line.
+-------(more to come)---------

 ## Licenses Required
 This is an open source app